Get all the latest data for Belgrade

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Republic Geodetic Authority (RGZ) Apartment Price Index Serbia's official transaction-based index built from registered sales.
-We used it as the backbone for price growth rates.
-We translated index growth into euro-per-square-meter estimates for Belgrade.
+Republic Geodetic Authority (RGZ) Apartment Price Index (Q2 2025) Serbia's official, methodology-based index built from registered property transactions, making it the most reliable measure of price movement.
+We used it as the backbone for tracking how fast Belgrade property prices are moving year-on-year and quarter-on-quarter.
+We then translated index growth into euro-per-m² estimates using other official price level sources.

-Statistical Office of Serbia (SORS) New Construction Prices Serbia's national statistics office publishing official new-build data.
-We used it to anchor price levels and identify expensive municipalities.
-We converted RSD figures to EUR using official rates.
+Statistical Office of the Republic of Serbia (SORS) - New Construction Dwelling Prices Serbia's national statistics office publishing official new-build price data by municipality, which gives granular price level anchors.
+We used it to anchor price levels for new-build apartments and to identify which Belgrade municipalities sit at the expensive end.
+We then converted RSD/m² figures into EUR/m² using the NBS official exchange rate.

-National Bank of Serbia (NBS) Exchange Rate The central bank's official exchange rate reference.
-We used it to convert all dinar figures into euros consistently.
-We kept the article current using early January 2026 rates.
+National Bank of Serbia (NBS) - Official Middle Exchange Rate The central bank's official exchange rate reference, ensuring all currency conversions are consistent and credible.
+We used it to convert all dinar-based official statistics into euros consistently throughout the article.
+We applied the early January 2026 official EUR/RSD middle rate to keep all figures aligned with the article's writing period.

-NBS Trends in Lending Q3 2025 The central bank's detailed view of credit conditions.
-We used it to describe whether lending is easier or harder.
-We connected credit conditions to Belgrade demand pressure.
+NBS - Trends in Lending (Q3 2025) The central bank's detailed quarterly view of credit conditions, lending rates, and household borrowing trends in Serbia.
+We used it to describe whether lending is getting easier or harder for prospective homebuyers in Belgrade.
+We then connected those credit conditions to demand pressure and affordability estimates across the city.

-EBRD Serbia Country Assessment 2025-26 A major international institution with transparent macro forecasts.
-We used it for the growth outlook that feeds into housing demand.
-We listed credible downside risks from this source.
+EBRD - Serbia Country Assessment (Transition Report 2025-26) A major international institution with transparent, peer-reviewed macro forecasts and risk assessments specific to Serbia.
+We used it for the 2026 growth outlook that feeds into housing demand and income growth assumptions.
+We also used it to identify credible downside risks relevant to property buyers in Belgrade.

-IMF Serbia 2025 Article IV Press Release The IMF's official assessment of Serbia's macro stability.
-We used it to support the stability versus risk narrative.
-We sourced risk factors that matter to property buyers.
+IMF - Serbia 2025 Article IV Consultation Press Release The IMF's official assessment of Serbia's macro stability, growth outlook, and structural risks, updated annually.
+We used it to support the medium-term stability narrative in our forecasts and to ground risk factors that matter to property buyers.
+We also used it for the risk bullets covering external shocks and policy uncertainty.

-CBS International Belgrade Residential MarketBeat H1 2025 A major global real estate consultancy's local research output.
-We used it to triangulate actual transaction prices by municipality.
-We added market color on demand hotspots.
+CBS International / Cushman & Wakefield - Belgrade Residential MarketBeat H1 2025 A major global real estate consultancy's local research report, combining transaction data with market insight from active practitioners.
+We used it to triangulate what buyers are actually paying and where transactions cluster by municipality.
+We also used it to add market color around demand bands and activity hotspots across Belgrade.

 Get the full checklist for your due diligence in Belgrade